ethereum/go-ethereum/docs/developers/contributing.md

 ---
 title: Contributing
-description: Guidlines for contributing to Geth
+description: Guidelines for contributing to Geth
 ---

 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

-## Contributing to the Geth source code
+## Contributing to the Geth source code {#contributing-to-source-code}

 If you'd like to contribute to the Geth source code, please fork the [Github repository](https://github.com/ethereum/go-ethereum), fix, commit and send a pull request for the maintainers to review and merge into the main code base.
 If you wish to submit more complex changes though, please check up with the core devs first on our Discord Server to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.